Marianne Andersen

 Marianne Andersen (born 26 March 1980 in Drammen) is a Norwegian orienteering competitor.
-She has received twelve medals in the world and European championships, as well as winning nine national championships.
+She has won twelve individual medals in the world and European championships, as well as winning nine national championships.
 In 2017 she won a silver medal in the middle distance after seven years without a medal (mainly due to injury).

 World and European championships

-She received one gold medal, six silver medals and two bronze medals in the 2005, 2006, 2007, 2008 and 2009 World Orienteering Championships.
+Andersen won one gold medal, six silver medals and two bronze medals in the 2005, 2006, 2007, 2008, and 2009 World Orienteering Championships.
 She received further medals at the 2010 World Championships in her home country of Norway.
 In the European Championships, she achieved a silver medal in the 2004 European Championships with the Norwegian relay team, and two individual silver medals in the 2006 European Championships (Sprint and Middle distance).
 Andersen was then effectively away from the sport from 2011 to 2015, struggling with injury.
-She made a big comeback in 2016 her reward being a WOC silver medal at Middle Distance.
-She now has 14 WOC medals (1 gold, 9 silver and 4 bronze) - all but the new one from before 2011!
+She made a comeback in 2016, her reward being a WOC silver medal at Middle Distance.
+As of 2017, she has 14 WOC medals (1 gold, 9 silver and 4 bronze).

+She placed 10th in long distance at the 2023 World Orienteering Championships, and won a bronze medal in the relay with the Norwegian team.